Policy Number: GC-4302-2015

 This policy applies to all members of the College Community who have experienced, been affected by, witnessed, been made aware of, or alleged to have committed an act of sexualized violence.
 It also applies to external organizations that lease College space, operate on College property, or are directly connected to any College initiatives.

-The College will respond to all incidents of sexualized violence involving members of the College Community when the conduct has a substantial link to the College, and/or direct implications for students or staff or the educational mission of the College.
+The college will provide support in all incidents of sexualized violence involving members of the College Community.
+The college will investigate all incidents of sexualized violence when the conduct has a substantial link to the college, direct implications for students or staff or the educational mission of the college, and is within the college’s scope of responsibility.
 This includes behaviour that occurs on or off campus and behaviour observed or carried out through an electronic, online or social media platform, or by using text, audio, video or images.

 “Sexualized violence” refers to any unwanted sexual acts and/or acts that are committed, threatened or attempted against a person without the person’s consent.
 Sexualized violence includes sexual assault, sexual harassment, stalking, indecent exposure, voyeurism and sexual exploitation.
 Sexualized violence is about power, control, domination and/or humiliation rather than about sexual activity.
 Acts of sexualized violence may be physical or psychological in nature, and may be committed by individuals acting alone or in groups.

 Such acts commonly target a person’s sexuality, gender identity, gender expression or are directed at individuals who do not conform to traditional male or female gender stereotypes.